-The Health Resources and Services Administration's (HRSA) Ryan White HIV/AIDS Program (RWHAP) provides support and resources to RWHAP grant recipients to assist in the delivery of optimal care and treatment for people with HIV, including those in rural communities.^a Addressing health inequities and racial disparities in engagement in care and viral suppression is critical to ending the HIV epidemic in the United States.^b The RWHAP encourages innovative practices to best meet the needs of people with HIV in rural communities.
-Although barriers remain, RWHAP service providers in rural areas have demonstrated success in such areas as telemedicine, rapid antiretroviral therapy, transportation services, and the use of community health workers.
+The Health Resources and Services Administration's (HRSA) Ryan White HIV/AIDS Program (RWHAP) provides support and resources to RWHAP grant recipients to assist in the delivery of optimal care and treatment for all to end the HIV epidemic in the United States, including those in rural areas.a,b To that end, addressing health inequities and racial disparities in engagement in care and viral suppression in rural communities is critical.
+The RWHAP encourages innovative practices to best reach and meet the needs of people with HIV in rural communities.
+Although barriers remain, RWHAP providers^c in rural areas have demonstrated success in such areas as telemedicine, rapid antiretroviral therapy, transportation services, and the use of community health workers.